LearningRegistry/LearningRegistry/docs/spec/General_Matter/index.rst

 Specification Versioning
 ------------------------

-▲:changes:`The following section is new in this version of the part.
+:changes:`▲The following section is new in this version of the part.
 The remainder is not highlighted.`

 Different components of the Learning Registry Technical Specification and any implementation are versioned.